 • Home

 • Leaves

-There are lots of fantastic benefits towards doing potion making with children, one example of this is that it provides opportunities for them to experiment with what they put into their potions.
+There are lots of fantastic benefits with potion making, one example of this is that it provides opportunities for them to experiment with what they put into their potions.
 This is good because it makes the child watch what colours go into the bowl and the change in textures and so therefore providing communication opportunities.

+• Home